 Acting as watcher

 The PoC Server MAY act as a watcher as specified in [PoC-AD] and [OMA-Pres-Spec].
-When the SIP/IP Core corresponds with 3GPP/3GPP2 IMS, the PoC Server SHALL use the procedures of "AS acting as originating User Agent" specified in [TS24.229] / [3GPP2 X.S0013.4] section 5.7.3.
+When the SIP/IP Core corresponds with 3GPP/3GPP2 IMS, the PoC Server SHALL use the procedures of "AS acting as originating User Agent" specified in [3GPP TS 24.229] / [3GPP2 X.S0013.4].

 The exact procedures determining the behaviour of the PoC Server acting as watcher is beyond the scope of the present specification.